GoogleCloudPlatform/compute-ansible-gluster/README.md

     gcloud projects add-iam-policy-binding $PROJECT --role roles/compute.securityAdmin --member serviceAccount:$SA_EMAIL gcloud iam service-accounts keys create ansible-gluster-sa.json --iam-account $SA_EMAIL

-Once you have your JSON credentials file on your local machine set the following environment variables that will be used by Ansible's GCP modules in order to create
-resources:

-    export GCE_EMAIL=$SA_EMAIL
-    export GCE_PROJECT=$PROJECT
-    export GCE_CREDENTIALS_FILE_PATH=ansible-gluster-sa.json

 ## Add SSH Key to project metadata

 You will also need to ensure that you have your local machine's SSH key uploaded